 Dr. Ananth Madhuranthakam received his Ph.D. in Biomedical Engineering from Mayo Clinic, Rochester, MN, where his thesis work was focused on whole-body MR angiography under the supervision of Dr. Stephen Riederer.
 Upon graduation, he joined the MR Research and Development division of GE Healthcare to develop novel imaging techniques to improve the clinical utility of MRI.
 Subsequently, he joined UT Southwestern Medical Center in 2011 as an Assistant Professor in the Department of Radiology with a secondary appointment in the Advanced Imaging Research Center (AIRC).

 Dr. Madhuranthakam’s research interests focus on understanding and applying MR Physics to exploit the variations in human anatomy and physiology.
-The primary areas of research include non-contrast perfusion imaging using arterial spin labeling (ASL), structural and ventilation imaging of the lungs using ultra-short echo time (UTE), non-contrast MR angiography, and whole-body MRI techniques for cancer screening and staging.
+The primary areas of research include non-contrast perfusion imaging using arterial spin labeling (ASL), improved fat/water separation techniques, and whole-body MRI techniques for cancer screening and staging.

-Dr. Madhuranthakam has 6 patents (4 issued and 2 filed), co-authored more than 20 peer-reviewed scientific journal papers and more than 70 conference proceedings.
-He serves as a scientific reviewer for various journals including Magnetic Resonance in Medicine (MRM) and Journal of Magnetic Resonance Imaging (JMRI), and Magnetic Resonance Imaging (MRI).
+Dr. Madhuranthakam has 9 patents (6 issued and 3 filed), co-authored more than 60 peer-reviewed scientific journal papers, several review articles, and more than 140 conference proceedings.
+He serves as a scientific reviewer for more than 10 journals including Magnetic Resonance in Medicine (MRM), Journal of Magnetic Resonance Imaging (JMRI), and Magnetic Resonance Imaging (MRI).

 - Anna University - India (2000)